Frederic Remington: Cuba

 Remington did return to New Rochelle while Davis remained until February, when he booked return passage on the P&O steamer Olivette.
 Aboard the ship, he met Clemencia Arango, who said her brother was a colonel in the insurgence, that she had been deported for her revolutionary activities, and that she had been stripsearched by the Spanish officials before boarding.
 Shocked by her story, Davis dispatched this news from Tampa to Hearst on the 10th.
-The front page of the Journal for the 12th was dominated by Remington's sensationalist illustration, run across five columns of newsprint, of Arango stripped naked on the ship's deck, in public, surrounded by four male Spanish officials.
-Hearst deemed it the "Olivette Incident."
+The front page of the Journal for the 12th was dominated by Remington's sensationalist illustration, run across five columns of newsprint, of Arango stripped naked on the ship's deck, in public, surrounded by three male Spanish officials.
+Hearst deemed it the "Olivette Incident".
 The issue sold a record number of copies, almost a million, partly on the strength of Remington's image of a naked humiliated female resistance fighter.
-The next day Arango called Remington's version largely a fabrication.
+The next day Arango called Remington's version largely a fabrication, saying that only a single female police matron had inspected her, and in a private setting.

 Two days later, on the 15th, the USS Maine exploded.
 As the Spanish–American War took shape into April, the artist returned to Cuba to see military action for the first time.
 It was the "most wrenching, disillusioning experience of Remington's life."
 As he witnessed the assault on San Juan Hill by American forces, including those led by Roosevelt, his heroic conception of war was shattered by the actual horror of jungle fighting and the deprivations he faced in camp.
 His reports and illustrations upon his return focused not on heroic generals but also on the troops, as in his Scream of the Shrapnel (1899), which depicts a deadly ambush on American troops by an unseen enemy.

 When the Rough Riders returned to the US, they presented their courageous leader Roosevelt with Remington's bronze statuette, The Bronco Buster, which the artist proclaimed, "the greatest compliment I ever had....
 After this everything will be mere fuss."
 Roosevelt responded, "There could have been no more appropriate gift from such a regiment."

 After 1900

+In 1898, he achieved the public honor of having two paintings used for reproduction on US Postal stamps.
+In 1900, Remington purchased an island on the U.S. side of the St. Lawrence River that he called Ingleneuk, which he used as a summer residence.